Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 \subsubsection{The relative symplectic cohomology of a pair}

 Next we define one of the main characters in our story, the \emph{relative symplectic cohomology of a pair}. \begin{defin} Let $(K,K')$ be a compact pair in $M$.
-Let $\cH,\cH'$ be acceleration data for $K,K'$, respectively, assume that $\cH \preceq \cH'$, and fix a filling $\cF \fc \cH \to \cH'$.
-There is a $2$-ray of Floer complexes whose top and bottom $1$-rays are $CF(\cH)$ and $CF(\cH')$, respectively.
+Let $\cH,\cH'$ be acceleration data for $K,K'$, respectively, assume that $\cH \preceq \cH'$, and fix a filling $\cF \fc \cH \to \cH'$, which exists by Remark \ref{rem:exist_fillings}.
+This filling defines a $2$-ray of Floer complexes whose top and bottom $1$-rays are $CF(\cH)$ and $CF(\cH')$, respectively.
 Taking its completed telescope, we arrive at a cochain map $\Phi_\cF \fc SC(\cH) \to SC(\cH')$.
 We define the relative complex corresponding to $\cF$ to be

 and the \tb{relative symplectic cohomology of the pair} $(K,K')$ as its cohomology:

 \end{defin}